Hearts' Boyce out long term with cruciate damage

 He says it is likely to be loan deals rather than permanent moves.

-Boyce, 31, was Hearts' top scorer last season with 16 goals and netted his first of the new campaign at the weekend.
+Boyce, 31, was Hearts' top scorer in the past two seasons and netted his first of the new campaign at the weekend.

+"Liam's ruptured his cruciate so he's going to be out for a number of months, which is hugely disappointing," Neilson confirmed.
+"I would definitely hope to see him back before the end of the season.

+"He did his cruciate in the opposite knee and was back within six months so the hope is that it's similar for this one.

 Australia defender Rowles, 24, has made an impressive start to his Tynecastle career since arriving from Central Coast Mariners this summer.

-He landed awkwardly after heading Hearts level at 1-1 on Sunday and the damage is now confirmed as a broken metatarsal.
+He landed awkwardly after heading Hearts level at 1-1 on Sunday and the damage is now confirmed as a broken metatarsal, but Neilson says it won't jeopardise his World Cup hopes.

+"He should be back in time to get a number of games in before the World Cup and I would expect him still to be in the squad because he's done extremely well for Australia and for us," he added.

 - Get news notifications for your Scottish Premiership club by downloading the BBC Sport app on Apple - Android - Amazon